SA sodium ascorbate

 Liposomal sodium ascorbate.
 I recommend Livon labs brand lipospheric available from Amazon and iherb.
 Note that this is a soy-based product and also contains 12% alcohol, about 1/8th tsp per pack.
 I have not had any problems even in very young babies.
 For non-soy sensitive children it is ideal.
 If the child or mother are known to be soy-sensitive, you can locate a sunflower oil based product instead.

 A more recent discovery of mine was Sufficient-C brand ascorbic acid.
 The benefit of this brand is that it tastes amazing.
 It is a bit more expensive than nutribiotic SA and it is AA not SA, but I recommend you use it for older children and older toddlers who are weaned from breast milk IF you have to give very high doses of PSA or LSA.
 Why?
 Because you can hide the PSA and LSA in it.
 I have yet to see one adult or child say they didn’t love this brand of ascorbic acid.
 Best of all, it is sweetened with stevia and nothing harmful.
 It also contains caffeine free green tea extract, L-lysine and bromelain.
 You can use a 50:50 PSA and Sufficient-C combination, or add some LSA to the sufficient-C to hide the taste of the LSA.
-The owner is lovely and will offer a discount for larger orders.
+The Sufficient-C company offers discounts on larger orders.

 General care of the child